 Slope Calculator

-Calculate slope from two points, find angle of incline, percentage grade, and line equations in slope-intercept, point-slope, and standard form.
-Convert between slope, degrees, and percent grade.
-Interactive graph with step-by-step solutions, distance, midpoint, and parallel/perpendicular slopes.
+Calculate slope from two points, find angle, percentage grade, and line equations.
+Interactive graph with step-by-step solutions, distance, and midpoint.

 Interactive Graph